 Digital and AI-enabled self-service options are what customers want, and contact centers are heeding the message.
-In this October 2020 report by Gartner®, you’ll find the latest market trends and innovations in customer experience.

 An increase in call volume coupled with dwindling IT budgets are driving the need for more substantial digital transformation in contact center leaders’ quests for continued customer experience improvements.
 After years of adding technology solutions for messaging in an effort to keep pace with customers’ ever-growing demand for digital channels, many contact center leaders are left with inadequate understandings of customer journeys and lack easy access to cross-channel interaction data.
 This incomplete picture, in turn, has left many leaders holding the bag when it comes to showing the return on investment of their digital enhancements.